RexxLA/rexx-repository/ARB/standards/work-in-progress/document/directives.md

 OO! doesn't have source (because it actually traps UNKNOWN?).

 For EXTERNAL test for null body.
-Simon Nash doc says "Accessibility to external methods ... is implementation-definead".
+Simon Nash doc says "Accessibility to external methods ... is implementation-defined".
 Left like that it doesn't even tell us about search order.
 We will need a Config_ExternalClass to import the public names of the class.

 ## ROUTINE